-More specifically, install Smoke Alarms:
+More specifically, install smoke alarms:

 - On every level of your home, including finished attics and basements. - Inside every bedroom, especially if people sleep with the door partly or completely closed. - In the hall near every sleeping area.
 If your home has multiple sleeping areas, install a unit in each.
-If a hall is more than 12 meters long (40 feet), install a unit at each end. - At the top of the first-to-second floor stairway, and at the bottom of the basement stairway.
+If a hall is more than 40 feet long (12 meters), install a unit at each end. - At the top of the first-to-second floor stairway, and at the bottom of the basement stairway

-Specific requirements for Smoke Alarm installation vary from state to state and from region to region.
-Check with your local Building Inspector and/or Fire Department for current requirements in your area.
-If you install AC or AC/DC units, it is recommended (and may be required) they be interconnected for added protection.
+Specific requirements for smoke alarm installation vary from state to state and from region to region.
+Check with your local Fire Department for current requirements in your area.
+If you install AC or AC/DC units, it is recommended they be interconnected for added protection.